Impact

 “I heard you on the Zoe Ball breakfast show.
 I’m a CF mummy to a beautiful 5 year old boy.
 A thousand thank yous for all you are doing!
 Good luck!”
 Evonne

-In 2022 we rode 2789km from Siena, Italy to Cape Finisterre, Spain to raise awareness for mental health sufferers around the world, and, in response to Russia’s invasion of Ukraine, to raise funds for refugees and their trauma.
+In 2022 we rode 2789km in 110 days from Siena, Italy to Cape Finisterre, Spain to raise awareness for mental health sufferers around the world, and, in response to Russia’s invasion of Ukraine, to raise funds for refugees and their trauma.
 Founded in 2016 as the Refugee Trauma Initiative, Amna specialises in supporting the psychosocial wellbeing of refugees and other displaced communities.

 “With the help of your funds raised we launched our programme in early March 2022 comprising: Introductory Training to set up safe spaces – online 3 hour introductory sessions (already running as part of our Afghanistan response) set out informing principles and basic practice when establishing a safe space for refugees.
 Selfcare for frontline staff – frontline staff come together to share their experiences and look after their own mental health, so they are better able to help others.
 Strengthening existing safe spaces and services – organisations already providing emergency responses have an opportunity to strengthen their programmes by integrating trauma informed approaches into ongoing work supported by small grants to facilitate implementation.”
 Amna.